microsoft/coyote/docs/_learn/ref/Microsoft.Coyote.Actors/AwaitableOperation-1Type.md

 ---
 # AwaitableOperation&lt;T&gt; class

-An object representing a long running operation involving one or more actors.
-This operation is passed along automatically during any subsequent CreateActor or SendEvent calls so that any actor in a network of actors can complete this operation.
-An actor can find the operation using the [`CurrentOperation`](Actor/CurrentOperation) property.
-This operation contains a [`TaskCompletionSource`](../Microsoft.Coyote.Tasks/TaskCompletionSourceType) that can be used to wait for the operation to be completed.
+An object representing an awaitable long running operation involving one or more actors.
+An operation can be provided as an optional argument in CreateActor and SendEvent.
+If a null operation is passed then the operation is inherited from the sender or target actors (based on which ever one has a [`CurrentOperation`](Actor/CurrentOperation)).
+In this way an operation is automatically communicated to all actors involved in completing some logical operation.
+Each actor can find the operation using their [`CurrentOperation`](Actor/CurrentOperation) property.

 ```csharp
 public class AwaitableOperation<T> : Operation